Intimate images and cyber-protection: support for victims

-The Intimate Images and Cyber-Protection Act aims to discourage people from bullying others online or by text or email, and from sharing intimate images of someone without their consent.
+The Intimate Images and Cyber-protection Act discourages people from bullying others online or by text or email, and from sharing intimate images of someone without their consent.
 The act also gives victims a way to respond when these things happen.

 If you believe you are the victim of cyberbullying or that an intimate image of you was shared without your consent, CyberScan can help.

 Cyberbullying is when someone uses electronic communication, like email, text messages or social media, to bully someone else.

 The person responsible for the communication either maliciously harmed or wanted to harm someone's health or wellbeing.
 Or they did so without thinking or caring about the consequences of their actions.

 - revealing sensitive personal facts or confidential information about someone else

 - communicating in a way that is grossly offensive, indecent, or obscene

 - assuming the online identity of another person

 - criticizing or disparaging another person because of a prohibited ground of discrimination, like race, religion or sexual orientation

 Cyberbullying also includes encouraging someone else to do any of these things.